anindyabijoydas/StragglerMitigateConvCodes/README.md

 You can see details in our paper here https://arxiv.org/abs/1907.08064.
 If you are using these codes for distributed matrix-matrix or matrix-vector muliplication, please cite us-

-Das, Anindya Bijoy, Aditya Ramamoorthy, and Namrata Vaswani.
+Anindya Bijoy Das, Aditya Ramamoorthy, and Namrata Vaswani.
 "Random Convolutional Coding for Robust and Straggler Resilient Distributed Matrix Computation." arXiv preprint arXiv:1907.08064 (2019).